Assault & Battery

 Assault Defense Lawyers | Gainesville, Ocala, Lake City & Palatka

 When you become angry, it is very important to pick your words carefully.
 If someone believes a credible threat exists, you can be charged with assault.
 If you carry out the threat by unlawfully touching another person, then the offense becomes battery.
 Unfortunately, many assault and battery arrests are the result of an alleged victim telling a better story to the police.
 When your side of the story goes untold, you can face hefty fines, probation or jail time.
 It is always prudent to seek the immediate advice of legal counsel.
-To speak with an attorney about protecting your future, call toll free at 1-877-377-7801.Help from Criminal Defense Attorney Chris Jones
+To speak with an attorney about protecting your future, call at 352.377.7800.Help from Criminal Defense Attorney Chris Jones

 Distinct from the crime of assault, battery is when a person is accused of deliberately and intentionally touches, hits, punches, or otherwise makes unwanted physical contact with an alleged victim.
 It is the job of the prosecution to prove beyond reasonable doubt that contact was made without consent, though no serious injury has to occur.